mikey242/kudos-donations/readme.txt

 = 2.6.0 =
 * Accessibility improvements
 * Improve look and use on mobile
+* Increase size on larger screens
-* Add option to place donate modal markup in footer
+* Add option to place donate modal markup in footer (for compatibility troubleshooting)
 * Add asterisk to required fields
 * Pressing enter on form now same as clicking 'next' button
 * Add more missing translation function calls